Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`, run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

+1. If you have not already set the values in `params.yaml`, return to [Part 2: ROS–Unity Integration](2_ros_tcp.md#the-ros-side) to finish the setup.

+    > Note: To set up the ROS–Unity integration in a different project, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md).

+2. The ROS side is now ready to interface with Unity!

 ---

 ## ROS–Unity Communication

-1. The ROS side is now ready to interface with Unity!
-Open a new terminal window and navigate to your catkin workspace.
-If you have not already set the values in `params.yaml`, return to [Part 2: ROS–Unity Integration](2_ros_tcp.md#the-ros-side) to finish setting up.

-    > To set up the ROS–Unity integration in a different project, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md).

-2. Open a new terminal window in the ROS workspace.
+1. Open a new terminal window in the ROS workspace.
 Once again, source the workspace.
 Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, start the Mover Service node, and launch MoveIt.
     - This launch file also loads all relevant files and starts ROS nodes required for trajectory planning for the Niryo One robot (`demo.launch`).
 The launch files for this project are available in the package's `launch` directory, i.e. `src/niryo_moveit/launch/`.
-	> Descriptions of what these files are doing can be found [here](moveit_fiile_descriptions.md).
+	> Note: Descriptions of what these files are doing can be found [here](moveit_fiile_descriptions.md).

     ```bash
     roslaunch niryo_moveit part_3.launch